11ty/11ty-website/docs/plugins.md

 ### Namespace the plugin additions

 You can namespace parts of your configuration using `eleventyConfig.namespace`.
-This will add a string prefix to all filters, tags, helpers, collections, and transforms.
+This will add a string prefix to all filters, tags, helpers, shortcodes (as of 0.7.0), collections, and transforms.

 {% codetitle ".eleventy.js" %}